Malcolm Baldrige National Quality Award

 2017 Award Recipient, Small Business

 Stellar Solutions is a global provider of systems engineering, integration, and program management expertise in government and commercial programs related to the aerospace field.
 A woman-owned, professional engineering services business, with locations in Palo Alto, CA; Chantilly, VA; and Denver, CO, Stellar was founded in 1995 to provide technical expertise and management for national and international aerospace programs.
 The firm supports all phases of space systems development and operation, including for defense-related intelligence projects, international telecommunications programs, commercial imagery, and NASA’s planetary and earth science missions.
 The company’s vision, from its inception, is to align employees’ dream jobs with customers’ critical needs.
 Over 90 percent of the 175 employees work at secure/restricted customer sites.
-In 2016, revenue was recorded at $46.6 million.

 - Stellar has been named a Great Place to Work by Fortune magazine from 2014 to 2017.
 Among workforce climate measures, Stellar ranks above the 95th percentile compared to Great Place to Work benchmarks for satisfaction with benefits; employee perceptions that facilities are contributing to a good working environment; and employee perceptions of feeling physically, psychologically, and emotionally healthy at work.